abinit/abinit/doc/tutorial/gwr_intro.md

 The imaginary axis is sampled using a minimax mesh with [[gwr_ntau]] points.
-The other piece of information required for the selection of the minimax mesh is the ratio between the fundamental gap and the maximum transition energy i.e. the differerence between the highest KS eigenvalue for empty states that clearly depends on [[nband]] and the lowest occupied state.
+The other piece of information required for the selection of the minimax mesh is the ratio between the fundamental gap and the maximum transition energy i.e. the differerence between the highest KS eigenvalue for empty states that clearly depends on [[nband]] and the energy of the lowest occupied state.

-The k-mesh must be k-centered e.g.
+The k-mesh must be $\Gamma$-centered e.g.

 * [[ngkpt]] 4 4 4
 * [[nshiftk]] 1